 Illness anxiety disorder, previously known as hypochondriasis, involves an excessive preoccupation with having or acquiring a serious medical illness.
 The key distinction between illness anxiety disorder and somatic symptom disorder is that an individual with illness anxiety disorder does not typically present with any somatic symptoms.
 Occasionally an individual will present with a somatic symptom; however, the intensity of the symptom is mild and does not drive the anxiety.
-Acquiring a serious illness drives concerns.
+Acquiring a serious illness drives concerns and they will even avoid visiting a sick relative or friend for fear of jeopardizing their own health.

 Individuals with illness anxiety disorder generally are cleared medically; however, some individuals are diagnosed with a medical illness.
 In this case, their anxiety surrounding the severity of their disorder is excessive or disproportionate to their actual medical diagnosis.
 While an individual's concern for an illness may be due to a physical sign or sensation, most individual's concerns are derived not from a physical complaint, but their actual anxiety related to a suspected medical disorder.
 This excessive worry often expands to general anxiety regarding one's health and disease.
-Unfortunately, this anxiety does not appease even after reassurance from a medical provider or negative test results, even when provided by multiple physicians and diagnostic tests.
+Unfortunately, this anxiety does not decrease even after reassurance from a medical provider or negative test results, even when provided by multiple physicians and diagnostic tests.

 As one can imagine, the preoccupation and anxiety associated with attaining a medical illness severely impacts daily functioning.
 The individual will often spend copious amounts of time scanning and analyzing their body for "clues" of potential ailments.
 Additionally, an excessive amount of time is often spent on internet searches related to symptoms and rare illnesses.
-Although extreme, some cases of invalidism have been reported due to illness anxiety disorder (APA, 2013).
+Illness becomes a central feature of the person's identity and self-image.
+Although extreme, some cases of invalidism have been reported due to illness anxiety disorder (APA, 2022).